Breakfast by country: Japan

 Breakfast in modern Japanese households comes in two major variations: Japanese style and Western style.
 Japanese-style breakfasts are eaten widely in Japan, but often only on weekends and non-working days.
 Younger Japanese couples may prefer Western-style breakfasts because they are generally less time-consuming to prepare.
 The standard Japanese breakfast consists of steamed white rice, a bowl of miso soup, and Japanese-style pickles (like takuan or umeboshi).
 A raw egg and nori are often served; the raw egg is beaten in a small bowl and poured on the hot rice to make golden colored tamago kake gohan, whilst the nori (sheets of dried seaweed) is used to wrap rice.
 Grilled fish and Japanese green tea are often served as well.

 Western-style breakfasts in Japanese households are similar to those in the United States.
 Japanese children often eat corn flakes and drink milk, hot chocolate or fruit juice.
 Japanese adults (especially younger ones) tend to have toast with butter or jam, eggs, and slices of vegetables.
 They often drink coffee or orange juice.
 Traditional Japanese inns (like ryokan) serve complete traditional breakfast.
 Western-style hotels and restaurants in Japan generally offer a mix of the Western and Japanese styles.

 Korea

 Traditionally, Korean breakfasts consist mainly of rice and soup dishes.
 These can include small amounts of fish or beef, and some form of broth, stew or porridge.
 Like all Korean meals, breakfast is usually served with banchan, or side dishes consisting of kimchi, Gyeran-jjim (steamed eggs) and tofu.

 Levant

-Traditional Levantine breakfast with a variety of local delights.
+Traditional Levantine breakfast with a variety of olives, cheeses, spices and sauces.

-Levantine breakfasts are renowned for their diversity and nutritional value, serving as a wholesome start to the day in the Levant region, which includes countries such as Lebanon, Syria, Jordan, Israel and Palestine.
-These meals reflect the rich culinary traditions and cultural heritage of the area.
+The Levant region includes countries such as Lebanon, Syria, Jordan, Israel and Palestine.
+These meals reflect culinary traditions and cultural heritage of the area.
+A popular Levantine breakfast option is Manakish.
+Manakish is typically served hot and fresh from the oven with a variety of flavors and sides.

-One of the most iconic dishes of a Levantine breakfast is the Manakish.
-This traditional flatbread comes in a variety of flavors, ranging from the classic Za'atar topping to the rich, creamy nabulsi cheese.
-Typically served hot and fresh from the oven, manakish offers a satisfying and flavorful breakfast option, deeply rooted in the region's culinary heritage.